Applying Google Material Design Principles To Video

 kate@advokate.net

 Kate E. Austin is known for her creative advocacy.
 She is a regular speaker on branding and social media with educational institutions and Chambers of Commerce.
 She owns and operates Advokate, LLC.
-Currently she serves on the boards of the Glens Falls Business Improvement District, the Jackson Heights Elementary School PTA, Lower Adirondack Pride, and is on the World Awareness Children’s Museum’s Advisory Council.
+Currently she serves on the boards of the Glens Falls Business Improvement District, is on the World Awareness Children’s Museum’s Advisory Council, and is involved in the Jackson Heights PTA.
 Originally from Killington, Vermont, she studied art at Hartwick College and earned her Bachelor’s Degree in Visual Art from Empire State College.
 She is a mother of three.